marlcplhra/SSCard/README.md

 - `<segment_size>`: segment size of the pruned suffix tree
 - `<error_bound>`: the error bound for greedy spline interpolation
 - `<fitting>`: fitting method (`spline` or `linear`)
+- `<load_L>`: default is False, if True, SSCard will load the L-array from file instead of sorting all cyclic shifts.
+This can be set for testing other components in SSCard, because sorting all cyclic shifts is time consuming.